PelleLille/hsl-docs/functions.rst

   :return: the string representation
   :rtype: string

-.. function:: json_encode(value)
+.. function:: json_encode(value, [options])

   JSON encode a HSL data type.

   :param any value: HSL data type
+  :param array options: options array
   :return: a JSON representation of value
   :rtype: string

+  The following options are available in the options array.

+   * **ensure_ascii** (boolean) Convert all non-ASCII characters (UTF-8) to unicode (`\\uXXXX`).
+The default type is ``true``.

   Encode an array, number or string into a JSON representation (string).
 The encoding distinguishes arrays from objects if they are sequentially numbered from zero.
 On encoding errors an object with the data type of undefined is returned.
-All non-ASCII characters will be escaped as Unicode code points (\uXXXX).
+All non-ASCII characters will be escaped as Unicode code points (\\uXXXX).

   .. note::